-The group sustainability manager is responsible for initial verification and checks of data, inputting data into e-manage, and production of reports for submission.
+The NZ management accountant is responsible for initial verification and checks of data, inputting data into e-manage, and production of reports for submission.

-Group Sustainability Manager is responsible for the Science Based Targets initiative and the environmental pillar of the SkyCity Sustainability Framework and also the Sustainability Implementation Plan.
+Group Sustainability Manager (currently vacant) is responsible for the Science Based Targets initiative and the environmental pillar of the SkyCity Sustainability Framework and also the Sustainability Implementation Plan.